digrajthakur/digrajthakur/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Front-end developer Technology
+- 🔭 I’m currently working on Shopify
 - 🌱 I’m currently learning Javascript { React }
 - 👯 I’m looking to collaborate on Frontend Developer
 - 🤔 I’m looking for help with React Project
-- 💬 Ask me about Front-end Developer & Web Design
+- 💬 Ask me about Front-end Developer & Shopify
 - 📫 How to reach me: https://deepanshuportfoliowebsite.netlify.app
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: WhatsApp-chat